 After hardening off seedlings planting distance between plants and rows for autumn/winter harvest to 75cm with spring/summer harvest planting distance of 60cm to be observed.

 Keep plants well watered especially during dry summer spells and apply liquid fertiliser early spring and again midsummer for winter variety.
-Fold over leaves to protect the white curd variety from the sun.
+Fold over leaves to protect the white curd variety from the sun, this is known as blanching.
+This is especially required during prolonged periods of high temperature.
+Not covering the curds will expose them to the sun and they will turn brown and die.

 Harvest heads with a sharp knife when curds form a tight head and head is firm to touch.
 Cauliflowers can be stored in the fridge for 1-2 weeks wrapped tightly in clingfilm.